This blog post is co-authored by Liz Dawes Duraisingh, Emi Kane, and Sarah Sheya.

 Last year, Out of Eden Learn piloted and launched a new learning journey called Stories of Human Migration.
 We wanted to see if the curriculum design principles we had developed for promoting thoughtful cross-cultural inquiry and exchange — inviting young people to slow down, share stories, and make connections between their own lives and bigger human stories — could be applied to convene teenage students in thoughtful ways around what are widely perceived to be contentious yet timely topics.

 The empirically-grounded framework we present here is specific to the topic of migration and is still a work in progress.
 However, we expect the overall structure to be applicable to other sensitive topics — something we will be exploring and reporting on in the coming year.
-In the meantime, a forthcoming blog post will explain some of the changes we have made to Out of Eden Learn’s Stories of Human Migration curriculum in light of this new framework.

 Changing the Conversation About Migration: A Pedagogic Framework from Out of Eden Learn